crystal-growth/dimensional_quantity/README.md

 * This crate is **experimental** and uses **unstable** [`generic_const_exprs`](https://github.com/rust-lang/rust/issues/76560) feature and can only be compiled with **nightly** toolchain.
 * If you need a **stable** solution, please check excellent [dimensioned](https://github.com/paholg/dimensioned) and [uom](https://github.com/iliekturtles/uom) crates.
-* The only implemented underlying storage types are f64 and f32.
+* The underlying storage types are f64 and f32; Decimal storage type is also available with "decimal" feature.

   To use this crate, first add this to your `Cargo.toml`:
 ```toml
 [dependencies]
 dimensional_quantity = "0.1"